dart-archive/www.dartlang.org/src/site/cloud/index.markdown

  [Google App Engine](https://developers.google.com/appengine/)
 that runs on Managed VMs.

-Managed VMs and custom runtimes on the Google Cloud Platform are currently available in Limited Preview.
-You can find out more about Managed VMs from the [Google Cloud Platform Managed VMs](https://developers.google.com/cloud/managed-vms) documentation.
+Managed VMs and custom runtimes on Google Cloud Platform are currently available in Limited Preview.
+You can find out more about Managed VMs from [Google Cloud Platform Managed VMs](https://developers.google.com/cloud/managed-vms) documentation.

 To participate in the discussion on running Dart on the server, and to stay informed with news and announcements, sign up for the
 [cloud@dartlang.org](https://groups.google.com/a/dartlang.org/forum/?fromgroups#!forum/cloud)